Powered by Smartsupp

 Occupational health is about keeping workers safe from getting hurt or sick.
 Workers help companies succeed by doing their jobs well.
 For this reason, companies must make sure employees stay safe and healthy.
 Workplace health also prevents accidents before they happen.
 Accidents happen for many reasons.
 Therefore, it is crucial to train workers on safety rules.
 In other words, the more workers know about safety, the fewer accidents will happen.
 As a result, everyone stays safer.

-Workplace health has clear goals.
+Occupational health has clear goals.
 First, it aims to keep workers healthy so they can do their jobs.
 Next, it makes sure workplaces are safe.
 It avoids dangerous situations.
 In addition, companies should create safety programmes that follow the rules.
-The World Health Organisation (WHO) has set goals for occupational health.
-These include:
+The World Health Organisation (WHO) has set goals for this, which include:

 1. Keeping workers healthy and able to do their jobs.